ibm-garage-cph/devops-plan/02-logging/README.md

 Can you find logs from the bookinfo app itself?

-## More logging from bookinfo prodictpage
+## More logging from bookinfo productpage
 We have provided a productpage image that is a bit more informative.

 Find your deployment for productpage and replace with this image: `docker.io/jebn/productpage-log`.